micmejia/bible-dump/NKJV/Numbers/Num 12.md

 Not so with My servant Moses; He _is_ faithful in all My house.

 ###### 8
-I speak with him face to face, Even plainly,[^c] and not in [^d]dark sayings; And he sees the form of the Lord.
+I speak with him face to face, Even plainly, and not in dark sayings; And he sees the form of the Lord.
 Why then were you not afraid To speak against My servant Moses?"

 ###### 9
 So the anger of the Lord was aroused against them, and He departed.